 Travel to Machu Picchu: How to choose the best water bottle

-In case you haven't heard, starting in January 2019, single-use plastic water bottles and other plastic waste is banned from Machu Picchu.
+Although it was announced to tour operators that starting in January 2019, single-use plastic water bottles and other plastic waste is banned from Machu Picchu, so far the new rule is not being enforced.
 For more information about the ban on water bottles click here.

-How should you prepare for your visit to Machu Picchu?
-I'll describe benefits and limitations of different options for carrying drinking water to Machu Picchu.
-This is based on my 10 years of experience traveling and trekking in Peru.
+Adios Adventure Travel supports voluntary compliance to avoid single use plastics even if it's not being enforced in Peru.
+We encourage you to plan ahead to carry drinking water for your visit to Machu Picchu.
+I'll describe benefits and limitations of different options for carrying drinking water to Machu Picchu below.
+This is based on my 15 years of experience traveling and trekking in Peru.
 Other people have different experiences and that's fine.
-I don't claim to know all.
+I don't claim to know it all.
 I'm just sharing what I know.

-Everyone who visits Machu Picchu will be affected by the rule banning plastic water bottles, including hikers on the Inca Trail.
+Everyone who travels to Cusco and Machu Picchu should limit the use of single-use plastic water bottles, including hikers on the Inca Trail.

-What kinds of reusable water bottles should we bring?
+What kinds of reusable water bottles should we bring to the Inca Trail Hike and Machu Picchu?

 Visitors should bring their own personal reusable water bottles to fill up as needed.
 The amount of water needed per day varies from person to person based on age, activities and habits.
 The average minimum needed is usually 1 liter per adult.
 You may need more than one container.
 Here's my recommendations about how to choose the best water bottles:

-- wide mouth or narrow spout.
+- wide mouth or narrow spout?
 I use both.
-I like narrow spout for drinking on the go and I chose a pouch with a flip-top that won't fall off or get lost.
+I like a narrow spout for drinking on the go.
+I chose a pouch with a flip-top that won't fall off or get lost.
 The Vapur pouch linked below is my "workhorse" for everyday drinking container when I'm on the move.
 The flip-top is easy to open, doesn't leak, and has been reliable for at least 2 years.
 I like the wide mouth cantene as a storage container for resupplying my pouch.
 I travel with several sizes of wide-mouth nalgene cantenes. (see links below)

 - energy powders.
 My main drinking pouch is for water only.
-I reserve specific bottles for use with powders/supplements.
+I reserve specific bottles for use with powders/supplements because of the maintenance.

 - Hikers on any multi-day trek with camping and porters should start out on Day 1 with a full day's supply of water.
 Porters will purify water thereafter for resupply as needed.